AlonsoGonzalezRomo/The_Battle_of_Neighborhoods/README.md

 In this repository we will find the following sections:

 1) Description of the problem or idea.
-We will have a description of the main idea the the discussion of the backgroud.
+'\n'We will have a description of the main idea the the discussion of the backgroud.

 2) Description of the data.
 We will have a description of the data and how it will be used to solde the problem.